So, what happened in August. . .

 We’ve carried on planting things, too: salads, chard, leeks, kohlrabi and more herbs have been planted in various beds around the garden.
+You can also visit their website to know more.
 Other beds have been sown with green manure (clover, rye) which will help keep the soil rich in nutrients.

 Community gardening is never short of challenges and this month’s small disaster was the rapid demise of one of our raised beds.
 Some part of its wooden structure had rotted through and in our valiant effort to rescue it, we managed to knock one of the sides off completely.
 Oops…

 . . .and on the organisational side of things?

 You might not know this but running a community group like OxGrow can take quite a lot of work which often happens a bit unnoticed.
 According to our constitution, OxGrow has a Committee of three (Chair, Secretary and Treasurer) and decisions can be made by the Committee as well as other volunteers.
 In practical terms, there are usually a couple more active organising spirits who do quite a lot of backstage work; for the last few months, it’s mainly meant a group of four who have held a few meetings and made some things happen, in addition to the usual volunteering in the garden.